Ever heard the quote 'You are who you spend time with'? This is especially true for kids.

 Here’s why spending quality time with your kids is so important.

 It develops positive behaviors - Family time is important because it creates an opportunity for children’s behavior to either be corrected or applauded.
 If you’re around kids all the time, monitoring their actions won’t be difficult.
 Additionally, children who spend more time with their parents are more inclined to be well-rounded.
-The National Center on Addiction and Substance Abuse previously released a study that adolescents who don’t spend time with their families are twice as likely to engage in illegal substances like tobacco and alcohol.
+The Center on Addiction reported findings from a study that adolescents who don’t spend time with their families are twice as likely to engage in illegal substances like tobacco and alcohol.

 It forges stronger relationships - Quality time with children is important not just to ensure that they are behaving well, but also to cultivate a more open relationship at home.
 The atmosphere present when you are around your child is as important as how often you are around them.
 Having relaxed, positive, and uplifting encounters will encourage your child to spend more time with you, which in turn will develop your bond.
 Parenting NI shared the findings of several studies which indicate families who enjoy group activities together tend to share a stronger emotional bond.
 This is a key ingredient in building trust and openness between you and your child, as well as fostering the ability to adapt well to situations as a family.